awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_scps_create.md

    1. In the left pane of the **Policy** section, choose the service to add actions for\.

       As you choose options on the left, the right pane updates to show the JSON policy\.
-You can also type or paste policies in the editor in the **Policy** section's right pane\.
+You can also enter or paste policies in the editor in the **Policy** section's right pane\.
 However, this procedure describes how to use the visual editor on the left to build your SCP\.

    1. From the list that opens of available actions for that service, choose the action or actions to allow\.